m-i-n-a-r/tarazed/README.md

 <img src="ss-template.png" alt="drawing" width="500"/>

 ## How to
 Just clone the repo!
-You can use it as it is (use an http local server running the command `python -m http.server 8080`), or import the script and the css in another html page: make sure to add 4 `div`s with the correct id (it must match the `idToSelect` variable in the js file).
+You can use it as it is (use an http local server running the command `python -m http.server 8080`), or import the script and the css in another html page: make sure to add a `div` with the correct id (it must match the `idToSelect` variable in the js file).
 The customizable elements are in the script iteself and in the css.